silventesa/Challenge-collecting-data/README.md

 ## Let's go through it!

-The [immoweb](https://github.com/mremreozan/immoweb_scraping/blob/master/immoweb.ipynb) file provides the ways to:
-1. scrap data from the results of a search in a real estate company website
-2. store the data in a csv file
+The [immoweb](https://github.com/mremreozan/immoweb_scraping/blob/master/immoweb.ipynb) file provides the ways to scrap data from the results of a search in a real estate company website and store it in a csv file.

 Here we used [immoweb real estate company](https://www.immoweb.be/en) and looked for 10000 houses and appartments for sale across Belgium.